Learning with pyCub: A Simulation and Exercise Framework for Humanoid Robotics: Exercises

 The principle is primarily in understanding that achieving a linear movement is more complicated than just setting the final 6D pose.
 Further, the users need to prepare the desired movement in advance (e.g., parametric equation of a circle) and sample it such that the end-effector follows it properly.
 Finally, the users should learn that to achieve a non-jerky movement, the sampled path points should be preempted, i.e., a new movement must be initialized before the previous one ends to avoid decelerating and accelerating between waypoints.

-The testing script computes distance of the performed trajectory to a reference one.
+The testing script computes the distance from the trajectory performed to a reference one.
 There are different metrics for line and circle movements.
-However, the smoothness of the movements must be checked manually.
+However, the smoothness of the movements must be checked manually for now.